BaronLip/Emmas_Challenge/README.md

 #### STEPS:
 - ~~Add cancel functionality to editModal.~~
 - ~~Add edit functionality to editModal.~~
-- How would you refresh the DOM after data is saved?
+- How would you refresh the DOM after security data is saved?
-- Break out code into modules.
+- ~~Complete CSS so it's not completely janky.~~ (Not perfect but getting by for now.)
-- Complete CSS so it's not completely janky.
+-

 #### LEARNINGS:
 - Structuring nested objects.